ssquilla/Earth_Observing_Satellites_benchmarks/README.md

 These benchmarks are made of generated files for Earth Observing Satellites Problems (EOSP).
+Two benchmarks are available : concentrated_instances (50 Points of interests) vs spread instances (no points of interests).

+Each of these benchmarks contains several instances of different sizes, referred to as:
+* 	small (around 50 requests)
+* 	medium (around 250 requests)
+* 	big (around 500 requests)
+* 	large (around 1000 requests)

-Each benchmark names follows the pattern OS-V-S-P-jan_2x8_POI_XXXX, where:
+Each instance name follows the pattern OS-V-S-P-jan_2x8_POI_XXXX, where:
     "OS" indicates the number of ONE-SHOT requests
     "V" indicates the number of VIDEO requests
     "S" indicates the number of STEREO requests